xzit/shortastic/README.md

 ## 🗂 Project Structure

-Inside of the project, you'll see the following folders and files:
+Inside the project, you'll see the following folders and files:

 ```text
 /